gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Its head swivelled.
 "Thank you.
 This one will recharge faster if it shuts down its other functions.
-Full operation will resume... shortly..."
+Full operation will resume… shortly…"
 The lights behind its lenses dimmed.

 "Dockety?"
 Sindy asked hesitantly.